 What do the Bible and the "The Vagina Monologues" have in common?
 Not much.
 But surely we can all agree that both are covered by the First Amendment, guaranteeing freedom of religion and freedom of expression.

-Schools: University of North Dakota Syracuse University Bowdoin College West Virginia University Brown University University of Wisconsin – Eau Claire Colby College University of Connecticut Cases: University of Wisconsin at Eau Claire: Ban on RAs’ Leading Bible Studies
+Schools: Syracuse University Bowdoin College West Virginia University Brown University University of Wisconsin – Eau Claire Colby College University of Connecticut Cases: University of Wisconsin at Eau Claire: Ban on RAs’ Leading Bible Studies